Skip to content

 Revisiting Lisbon: Convento Di Carmo

-Having lived in Lisbon, Portugal for a couple of months I still missed out on some things.
-Revisiting the city in October of this year gave me the chance to catch up on these experiences.
-High on my bucket list was a visit of the ruins of the Convento Di Carmo, a former Catholic convent, which was destroyed in the infamous earthquake of 1755 leaving it in a state of decay for the next centuries.
-Today it’s open for visitors and offers a fascinating perspectives on Gothic architecture and evanescence.
+Having lived in Lisbon, Portugal, for a few months, I still missed out on some things.
+Revisiting the city in October this year allowed me to catch up on these experiences.
+High on my bucket list was a visit to the ruins of the Convento Di Carmo, a former Catholic convent destroyed in the infamous earthquake of 1755, leaving it in a state of decay for the following centuries.
+Today, it’s open for visitors and offers a fascinating perspective on Gothic architecture and evanescence.

 test